 The naming of reserves after significant individuals within a community is a longstanding Australian tradition.

-In recognition of this, Council provides an opportunity for members of the community to apply to have reserves named after a significant person.
+In recognition of this, we provide an opportunity for members of the community to apply to have reserves named after a significant person.

 To ensure an equitable approach to the naming of Reserves, particularly in circumstances where individuals are proposed to be recognised on signage, Council has adopted a Reserve Naming and Memorial Policy.